IBM-Cloud/vpc-tutorials/vpc-site2site-vpn/nodejs-graphql/README.md

     node ./build/createBucket.js
     ```

+    You should see a result similar to this:

+    ```
+    Creating new bucket: transactions

+    Bucket: transactions created!

+    Retrieving list of buckets:
+    Bucket Name: transactions
+    ```

 - Run the code:

     ```sh
     npm run start
     ```

-- Access the server using the uri provided in the output screen.
+- Access the server using the URI provided in the output screen.

-- Copy and paste the following queries:
+- Copy and paste the following queries and run them each at a time, modify the balance and item_content and repeat:

 ```graphql
 query read_database {